South African art galleries: Gauteng

 10 Minnaar Street, Fordsburg

 Johannesburg's longest-established communal artists' studio complex, the Bag Factory houses 15 local artists full time, including some of South Africa's most established names, as well as three studios for international artists-in-residence.
-Founded some 10 years ago to encourage dialogue between South African and visiting artists, it has major political and cultural importance.
-It houses the Artists Press and a gallery, and is developing a multipurpose workshop space for educational purposes.
-It has excellent links with institutions and facilities in the area.
+Founded to encourage dialogue between South African and visiting artists, it has major political and cultural importance.
+It houses the Artists Press and a gallery.

 Website BATANAI ARTWORKS